axem-solutions/example/docs/preparations.md

 ## The base of the example project

-We would like to write a very simple application for our target bourd.
+We would like to write a very simple application for our target board.
 When creating software applications for embedded systems - even for very simple ones like LED blinking - some additional functionality is needed: